 - 1. The student, school counselor and the academic coach will generate a success plan, including interventions, supports, and a timeline for completion, which is communicated to the parent. - 2.
-The student is removed from probation upon fulfillment of the success plan according to the specified timeline.
-If student fails to fulfill success plan requirements, he or she will be referred to the MIC. - 3.
-The student will be removed from the Pre-Diploma Program and assigned to their zoned school if the cumulative unweighted GPA is less than 2.69 at the end of freshman's year.
+The student is removed from probation upon fulfillment of the success plan according to the specified

+District Application Program Procedures Page 43 of 47 timeline.
+If student fails to fulfill success plan requirements, he or she will be referred to the MIC.

+3. The student will be removed from the Pre-Diploma Program and assigned to their zoned school if the cumulative unweighted GPA is less than 2.69 at the end of freshman's year.
 Any student with a second semester grade of F or more than one D in an academic class will be removed from the Pre-Diploma Program.